jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 Specify the root which you are interested in State-Specific CASSCF (SS-CASSCF) calculations.
 Default value is 0 (ground state).
 Root=1 stands for the first excited state.
 For example, if the ground state is S0, then Root=1 stands for the S1 state.
 Note that this keyword is mutually exclusive to the keyword Nstates in Section 4.4.40, since the latter one is used for SA-CASSCF.
 Currently dynamic correlation based on SS-CASSCF is not supported.

 ## 4.4.43 GVB_conv
 Modify/Set the density matrix convergence criterion in GAMESS GVB to be a desired threshold.
 The default threshold is 1D-5 (meaning 10-5 a.u.).
 Usually there is no need to modify the default value.
-But if you want to use a less tight threshold, 1D-4 ~ 5D-4 is recommended, e.g. GVB_conv=5D-4.
+But if you want to use a less tight threshold, 1D-4 ~ 5D-4 is recommended, e.g. `GVB_conv=5D-4`.
 Note that only 4 characters are allowed for this parameter.
 Do not write 5.0D-4 since it exceeds the length limit.
 This keyword is equivalent to the keyword CONV in GAMESS (please read the documentation file docs-input.txt in GAMESS package if you want know more details).

 There are two possible cases in which you may want to change the default GVB convergence
 threshold:

-(1) When dealing with molecules which have many conjugated pi bonds (e.g. acene, zethrene), although the default orbital localization method Pipek-Mezey provides - separated initial guess orbitals for GVB computation, the converged GVB orbitals may still be - mixed.
+(1) When dealing with molecules which have many conjugated pi bonds (e.g. acene, zethrene), although the default orbital localization method Pipek-Mezey provides
+\\( \sigma \\) - \\( \pi \\) separated initial guess orbitals for GVB computation,
+the converged GVB orbitals may still be \\( \sigma \\) - \\( \pi \\) mixed.
+In
-In that case you can specify keywords `mokit{LocalM=Boys,GVB_conv=5d-4}` and specify exactly the number of  bonds n in Route Section as GVB(n) (this is just a combination of keywords which have been explored by the author jxzou and found often useful).
+that case you can specify keywords `mokit{LocalM=Boys,GVB_conv=5d-4}` and specify exactly the number of \\( \pi \\) bonds *n* in Route Section as GVB(*n*) (this is just a combination of keywords which have been explored by the author jxzou and found often useful).
 One may wonder why the Boys localization method is used here.
-This is because we have explicitly specified GVB(n), the n pairs of UNOs near HONO are usually pure pi orbitals and it is safe to use Boys localization among pi orbitals.
+This is because we have explicitly specified GVB(*n*), the *n* pairs of UNOs near HONO are usually pure pi orbitals and it is safe to use Boys localization among
+\\( \pi \\) orbitals.

-(2) When dealing with d transition metal (e.g. Fe) molecules, the GVB orbital optimization often takes many cycles to converge or even diverge in the end, but the first ~30 cycles are often reasonable, so we can use a less tight threshold to converge the GVB wavefuntion.
+(2) When dealing with *d* transition metal (e.g. Fe) molecules, the GVB orbital optimization often takes many cycles to converge or even diverge in the end, but the first ~30 cycles are often reasonable, so we can use a less tight threshold to converge the GVB wavefuntion.

 ## 4.4.44 Skip_UNO
 Specify the number of pairs of UNOs to be skipped during orbital localization.
 Default is 0.
-For example, Skip_UNO=1 means that the HONO and LUNO will be kept unchanged when localizing UNOs.
-And Skip_UNO=2 means that the HONO-1, HONO, LUNO and LUNO+1 will be kept unchanged when localizing UNOs.
+For example, `Skip_UNO=1` means that the HONO and LUNO will be kept unchanged when localizing UNOs.
+And `Skip_UNO=2` means that the HONO-1, HONO, LUNO and LUNO+1 will be kept unchanged when localizing UNOs.
 This is useful when GVB exists multiple SCF solutions.
-Using Skip_UNO=1 you can probably obtain a biradical-like GVB solution (if the molecule indeed has significant biradical characters).
+Using `Skip_UNO=1` you can probably obtain a biradical-like GVB solution (if the molecule indeed has significant biradical characters).
 It is recommended to choose the solution with the lowest GVB electronic energies for subsequent post-GVB computations.

 This keyword is invalid for keyword ist=3,4,5.
-It is also invalid when mokit{ist=6} is specified.
-But it is valid for keywords mokit{ist=6,inherit} since the keyword inherit will force skip_UNO=N to be inherited in the GVB/STO-6G computation.
+It is also invalid when `mokit{ist=6}` is specified.
+But it is valid for keywords `mokit{ist=6,inherit}` since the keyword inherit will force skip_UNO=N to be inherited in the GVB/STO-6G computation.

 ## 4.4.45 Inherit
 Request to inherit keywords and the number of GVB pairs (if explicitly specified) in GVB/STO-6G calculation from the target calculation.
 This keyword can only be used when ist=6.
 Default is not to inherit keywords.
 If you want to write this keyword, just write Inherit.
 Do not write Inherit=.True. or Inherit=True.